2026 Commencement Program | Fresno

 Ruth Best, EdD

-Assistant Dean, California School of Education
+Assistant Dean, School of Education

 ACADEMIC PROCESSION

-2025 GRADUATING CLASS
+2026 GRADUATING CLASS

 FACULTY REPRESENTATIVES OF THE UNIVERSITY